-The Application clearly articulates the stated purpose for the enzyme, namely for the hydrolysis of haze-active proteins in beer which effectively prevents complex formation with polyphenols, thus reducing haze formation.
+The Application clearly articulates the stated purpose for the enzyme, namely for the hydrolysis of haze-active proteins in beer which effectively prevents complex formation with polyphenols and thus reduces chill haze formation.
 The evidence submitted in support of the Application provides adequate assurance that the endo-protease, in the form and amounts added, is technologically justified and achieves its stated purpose.